breaches-net/website/content/breaches/cafepress-com.md

 categories = []
 acknowledged = "No"
 +++
 In February 2019, the custom merchandise retailer <a href="https://www.cafepress.com/" target="_blank" rel="noopener">CafePress</a> suffered a data breach.
 The exposed data included 23 million unique email addresses with some records also containing names, physical addresses, phone numbers and passwords stored as SHA-1 hashes.
-The data was provided to HIBP by a source who requested it be attributed to "JimScott.Sec@protonmail.com".